wasksofts/mpesa/README.md

 #  Usage example

      require_once('vendor/autoload.php')
-     use the above statement if it procedural app else if its codeigniter 3.x go config enable $config['composer_autoload'] = 'vendor/autoload.php'; if vendor is root folder if vendor file are on application it should be $config['composer_autoload'] = true ,for laravel and other framework they have no problem
+  use the above statement if it procedural app else if its codeigniter 3.x go config enable $config['composer_autoload'] = 'vendor/autoload.php'; if vendor is root folder if vendor file are on application it should be $config['composer_autoload'] = true , for laravel and other framework they have no problem

      use Wasksofts\Mpesa\Mpesa;